 Pop-up shop, Newnham campus

-This new facilities on the Newham campus is available for staff and student bookings.
+This facility on the Newnham campus is available for staff and student bookings.
 See Pop-up shop page for information about booking this facility.

 Hytten Hall barbecue site booking

 The Hytten Hall barbecue site is in a bush setting near Hytten Hall on the Sandy Bay campus.
-The site includes seating and tables for approximately 60 people and is available for use by University staff, affiliated student clubs and societies, and other approved applicants.
+The site includes a gas-fired barbecue, and seating and tables for approximately 60 people.
+This facility is available for use by University staff, affiliated student clubs and societies, and other approved applicants.